Instagram Combined Shape quotation Created with Sketch. 69

 Q. What is MFA?

 A. Multi-Factor Authentication, sometimes used interchangeably with Two-Factor Authentication (2FA), uses an additional layer of security when you login to a service.
 MFA relies on two forms of authentication: your standard CCA password and a second method of authentication.
-The second item is typically something you have with or near you: your office phone, or an authenticator application on your mobile device such as Microsoft Authenticator, or via your cell phone receiving a text message which is the most common method.
+The second item is typically something you have with or near you: a USB security key, or an authenticator application on your mobile device such as Microsoft Authenticator.

 Q. Who is currently enrolled by MFA?